 The other indispensable thing, is that the dough be thoroughly chilled before rolling and baking.
 Why?
 The butter in the dough has to solidify once again before you can roll it out and cut it up.
 Think 1 to 2 hours (or overnight).

-And if the dough becomes too sticky while rolling and cutting, just pop it in the freezer for a few (and a sprinkle of cocoa powder always helps too).
+And if the dough becomes too sticky while rolling and cutting, just pop it in the freezer for a few.

-We found that super fine almond flour did a killer job (solo!).
+I found that super fine almond flour did a super duper awesome job (solo!).
 Add a touch of xanthan gum, and we’re golden.

 Erythritol lends a very similar crunch and chew to sugar for crisp cookies, and no other low carb natural sweetener does that (xylitol takes up to a day to crunch up and will result in chewy cereal!).